-Cliftonville three clear after Coleraine draw
+Cliftonville three clear as Linfield move third

 David McDaid's late strike gave Larne a 2-2 draw at Portadown, Adam Salley having scored twice for the Ports and Ronan Hale grabbing Larne's other goal.

-That result ended a 12-game losing streak for the league's basement side.
+Meanwhile, Luke Wade-Slater's double helped Warrenpoint Town win 2-1 at Carrick, a result that ended a 12-game losing streak for the league's basement side.

 Saturday's games were played out in challenging conditions with rain lashing grounds and biting winds widespread across Northern Ireland.